 Nyad never mentions de Nijs without mocking and denigrating her.

 *In a 1978 press release, Nyad claims that she won the title five times.
 In fact, she won it once, in 1974, on points.
-Sandra Bucha trounced her every time they raced, but Nyad entered more events.
+Sandra Bucha trounced her every time they raced that season, but Nyad entered more events.
 See “When is a world champion not a world champion” and Canadian race totals for 1974.

 The two met in competition for the first time in Hamilton, Ontario, in 1970.
 Nyad had a great swim, completing the 10-mile course in record time: 4 hours and 23 minutes, 12 minutes faster than the veteran de Nijs.

-But that’s a story for another page.
-The point is that a 12-minute victory has never been enough for Nyad.
-She took those 12 minutes and raised them into years of gloating.
+But that 12-minute victory has never been enough for Nyad.
+She has taken those 12 minutes and raised them into years of gloating.

-Nyad always begins her accounts of the race by mocking de Nijs’ appearance: “She looked a little more like a linebacker for the Chicago Bears than she did a swimmer” (“The Courage to Succeed”).
+She begins every account of the race by mocking de Nijs’ appearance: “She looked a little more like a linebacker for the Chicago Bears than she did a swimmer” (“The Courage to Succeed”).
 Then she segues to height and weight:

-(De Nijs never swam in the Olympics, but the detail makes Nyad appear more epic.)
+(De Nijs never swam in the Olympics, but the detail makes Nyad's 12-minute victory appear more epic.)

 “I will tell you,” concludes Nyad, “that the beach actually did tremble with each thud of her legs.”
 (Find a Way, p.
 59).

 But Nyad did want to kick someone out of the sport.
-She wanted to wallow in a feeling of dominance.
 We know this because she wouldn’t have lied about it otherwise.
 Judith de Nijs did not stop swimming after Hamilton.
 The next week, she won the 19-mile race at Roberval, Québec.
 She took the following season off to have a baby, then began racing again in 1972.
 She didn’t stop until at least 41 years later, when she became the 2013 Dutch open water champion in the women’s 70+ age-group.